Characters: Bleach Espada

 (#7) Septima Espada - Zommari Rureaux

 The 7th of the Espada members.
 He claims to be the fastest of the Espada, fast enough to temporarily create clones of himself to confuse and trap the enemy.
 He's usually very calm and contemplative, but he harbors a deep hatred for Soul Reapers for killing hollows.
 He defines the death aspect of 'Intoxication'.
+The location of his number tattoo is unknown, and his Hollow hole is in his right nipple.

 His Zanpakuto is Brujeria